 People do not respect what you do not inspect.
 We’re making it easy for managers to look at all of these details in one place so they can identify what deals are actually going to close instead of making educated guesses.

-Increasing the Effectiveness of Every 1:1
+Increasing the Effectiveness of Every One-on-One Sales Meeting

 Clari provides sales managers with a single source of truth allowing them to quickly and easily inspect every opportunity at a glance, identifying which deals to spend their time on.